-Using any of the above technique, a testing framework can be designed that will be help in achieve a specific format to drive the test, simplify test execution and reporting.
+Using any of the above technique, a testing framework can be designed that will help in achieve a specific format to drive the test, simplify test execution and reporting.

 Determine templates, naming conventions for objects, test cases, test suites, data repository etc.